Pain · German engineering

 US buyer expectation gap

-US enterprise procurement expects fixed-quote pricing, named US application engineering, US warranty terms, and US-side risk architecture.
+US enterprise procurement expects fixed-quote pricing, named US application engineering, US warranty terms, and US-side risk answers.
 The German quote is built for European procurement habit.

 See the pain →